madvn/Q350_Math_and_Logic/Turing_Machine_Simulator/README.md

 7. Updating/editing the tuples at any point will be reflected the next time the machine is stepped.
 8. Enter a new tape length and head starting position and click "Initialize Machine" to start over.
 9. NOTE: If you have the tuples format correct and still get an error message, check if there is an empty line at the end

+**You can simulate a one-way finite state machine using this same system, by setting the third element of all tuples to /R or /L appropriately**